-Historical note: the gambler’s fallacy is sometimes referred to as the Monte Carlo Fallacy.
-This is attributed to an incident which occurred in 1913 at a roulette game at the Monte Carlo Casino, where the ball fell on black 26 times in a row.
+Note: the gambler’s fallacy is sometimes referred to as the fallacy of the maturity of chances and the Monte Carlo Fallacy.
+The latter name is attributed to an incident which occurred in 1913 at a roulette game at the Monte Carlo Casino, where the ball fell on black 26 times in a row.
 Since this was such a rare occurrence, gamblers lost millions of dollars betting on red, in the mistaken belief that the ball was due to land on it.

 Why we experience the gambler’s fallacy

 The gambler’s fallacy occurs primarily due to the imperfect way in which our cognitive system processes information.

 Specifically, it occurs due to the representativeness heuristic, which in this context is the tendency to assume that a short sequence of random outcomes should be strongly similar to a longer sequence of such outcomes.
 This also signifies a belief in the law of small numbers, which denotes that even samples that are relatively small are expected to be highly representative of the populations from which they are drawn.

 Essentially, this means that people assume that streaks of outcomes will end up “evening out” in order to be considered representative of what an ideal and fair random streak should look like, because they view chance as a fair and self-correcting process.